playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 <iframe data-frame-title="Angular Optional Injected Vals Err - StackBlitz" src="uu-remote-code:./ffg-fundamentals-angular-optional-injected-vals-err-86?template=node&embed=1&file=src%2Fmain.ts"></iframe>

-This is because our `inject` function inside of `ChildComponent` is marked as a required dependency by default, hence the error.
+This is because our `inject` function inside `ChildComponent` is marked as a required dependency by default, hence the error.

-Fortunately there's a way to tell Angular to mark that dependency as "optional" by passing a second argument to the `inject` function:
+Fortunately, there's a way to tell Angular to mark that dependency as "optional" by passing a second argument to the `inject` function:

 ```typescript
 @Injectable()